-Valentine’s Day is a day to tell your significant other how much you love him or her.
-However, showing him or her daily how much you love the person is more important and makes for a long marriage.
+Although Valentine’s Day 2018 has gone, its message remains current.
+It is a day to tell your significant other how much you love him or her.
+However, showing him or her daily how much you love the person is more important and makes for a long and healthy marriage.
 Good communication that involves active listening is what makes a happy marriage.

 Active listening involves (1) paying attention to whay your partner is saying rather than thinking about your response, espeically when you disagree with what you are hearing, (2) paying attention with your body—leaning towards your partner, looking at them intently, and nodding your head, and (3) confirming that you are hearing correctly by summarizing what you have heard.
 Firnally, the kind of listenning that most enhances intimacy is listening for the underlying feelings and letting your partner know you hear that he/she is “hurt…upset…anxious…worried… angry…etc.

 It is also helpful to ask questions instead of assuming you know what the other person is thinking or feeling.
 You have to acknowledge the other person’s feelings and show that you understand them before moving forward in a conflict.
 For example, suppose your spouse is upset that dirty dishes are in the sink.